Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Related Work

 \textbf{Uncertainty estimation for medical image registration.} Uncertainty estimation for image registration has long been an object of study.
 In the classical literature, probabilistic modeling approaches estimate uncertainty by computing (exactly or approximately) posterior distributions over deformation parameters via Bayesian inference \citep{simpson2013bayesian, kybic2009bootstrap, le2017sparse, risholm2013bayesian, le2016quantifying, agn2019fast} or Monte Carlo sampling \citep{iglesias2013improved}.
 Alternatively, bootstrap sampling has been employed as an empirical ensemble strategy to quantify uncertainty \citep{kybic2009bootstrap}.

 In the deep learning era, however, uncertainty estimation remains largely underexplored.
-Most approaches either directly adapt classical techniques, e.g., Bayesian inference or ensembles \citep{yang2017quicksilver,gong2022uncertainty, smolders2022deformable, chen2024registration} (see also the survey by \citealt{chen2024surveydeeplearningmedical}) or yield uncertainty as simplistic by-products, such as the variational inference strategy in \citet{dalca2019unsupervised, sedghi2019probabilistic}, which is known to underestimate uncertainty.
+Most approaches either directly adapt classical techniques, e.g., Bayesian inference or ensembles \citep{yang2017quicksilver,gong2022uncertainty, smolders2022deformable, chen2024registration} (see also the survey by \citealt{chen2024surveydeeplearningmedical}) or yield uncertainty as simplistic by-products, such as the variational inference strategy in \citet{dalca2019unsupervised, sedghi2019probabilistic}.
 Since these methods often fail to capture the spatial distribution of deformation fields, more recent work has proposed aleatoric formulations tailored to registration \citep{zhang2024heteroscedastic}, but their scope remains limited to voxel-level noise modeling.
 Recent studies \citep{gopinath2024registration, hu2024hierarchical} have modeled uncertainty hierarchically, tracing its propagation across network outputs, transformation parameters, and downstream tasks.
-Such approaches enable sampling, exploration of modes of variation, and principled error bar estimation.
-While promising, these approaches typically require custom training protocols and remain tightly bound to specific architectures.
+While promising, the existing approaches require architectural modifications and retraining the network, thus not suitable for pretrained models.
 Furthermore, they rarely provide theoretical clarity on what the predicted variance represents, leaving many uncertainty maps as task-specific heuristics with limited interpretability.
 Finally, another important gap in existing methods is the limited investigation of how estimated uncertainties correlate with actual registration errors \citep{luo2019applicability, luo2020registration}.
 This may be partly due to the scarcity of datasets with manual annotations of landmark pairs that could serve as a gold standard.

-In contrast with these methods, our framework introduces a test-time, model-agnostic uncertainty estimator with a principled theoretical decomposition.
-This design not only facilitates broad interpretability but also ensures applicability to large registration models such as uniGradICON and SynthMorph, without the need for retraining.
+In contrast with these methods, we introduce an inference-time, model-agnostic uncertainty estimation for pretrained registration models.
+This design not only facilitates broad interpretability but also ensures applicability to pretrained registration foundation models such as uniGradICON and SynthMorph, without the need for retraining.